ZigaVukcevicDev/knowledge/git-flow.md

 ### Feature

-This action creates a new feature branch based on 'develop' and switches to it:
+This action creates a new feature branch based on `develop` and switches to it:

 ```
 git flow feature start new-branch-name